-Of all the deities of whom people make this claim, only three can be found to come close: Saturn, Sol Invictus (Unconquered Sun), and Mithras.
+Of all the deities of whom people make this claim, only three can be found to come close: Saturn, Sol Invictus (the Unconquered Sun), and Mithras.

-It has been suggested that Christians in the 4th Century assigned December 25th as Christ's birthday (and hence Christmas) because pagans already observed this day as a holiday.
+It has been suggested that Christians in the fourth century assigned December 25th as Christ’s birthday (and hence Christmas) because pagans already observed this day as a holiday.
 In this way the problem of eliminating an already popular holiday would be sidestepped, thus making the Christianizing of the population easier.

 If the suggestion were correct, one would expect to find at least a single reference by early Christians to support it.
 Instead we find scores of quotations from Church Fathers indicating a desire to distance themselves from pagan religions.

-The feast of Sol Invictus was the attempt by the Roman emperor Aurelian to reform the cult of Sol, the Roman sun god, and and reintroduce it to his people, inaugurating Sol's temple and holding games for the first time in A.D.
-274. Not only was this festival not annual, it also cannot be historically documented as having been established on December 25 by Aurelian (cf. Steven HijMans, Sol Invictus, The Winter Solstice, and the Origins of Christmas, Mouseion, Series III, vol. 3, pp. 377-398).
+The feast of Sol Invictus was the attempt by the Roman emperor Aurelian to reform the cult of Sol, the Roman sun god, and reintroduce it to his people, inaugurating Sol’s temple and holding games for the first time in 274.
+Not only was this festival not annual, but it also cannot be historically documented as having been established on December 25 by Aurelian (see Steven Hijmans, Sol Invictus, The Winter Solstice, and the Origins of Christmas, Mouseion, Series III, vol. 3, 377-398).

 According to inscriptions on candle votives and other ancient works of art, there is a link between Mithras and Sol Invictus.
-In some cases it appears the Mithraists believed that Mithras and Sol were two different manifestations of the same god.
-In others they appear to be two gods united as one.
-These connections are difficult to understand given our limited knowledge of the Mithraic belief system, but they are important because they help to explain why skeptics claim the birthday of Mithras was celebrated on December 25.
+In some cases, it appears the Mithraists believed that Mithras and Sol were two different manifestations of the same god.
+In others, they appear to be two gods united as one.
+These connections are difficult to understand, given our limited knowledge of the Mithraic belief system, but they are important because they help to explain why skeptics claim that the birthday of Mithras was celebrated on December 25.